You are in the right place!

 Ms Joyce Lott

-Mathematics is used everywhere.
+...is used everywhere.
 With it, we can create models of almost anything — complex molecules, ecosystems, or the economy.
-We can design new medicines and new materials, and build better communication networks and security systems.
+We can design new medicines and new materials, and build more efficient communication devices and more secure networks.
 We can decode a genome and decipher its history.
 We can make better environmental and financial decisions.

 Applied mathematicians use mathematics to solve problems in science and engineering, using pencil and paper as well as computers to set up and solve equations, and then interpreting the results.
 Theoretical mathematicians explore beyond the physical models, creating new mathematics by discovering underlying logical structures and geometries, and novel patterns and symmetries.